JuliaStats/StatsModels.jl/docs/src/internals.md

 expression that's passed to the `@formula` macro and ending up generating a numeric matrix when ultimately combined with a tabular data source:

-1. "Syntax time" when only the surface syntax is available
+1. "Syntax time" when only the surface syntax is available, when the `@formula` macro is invoked.
-2. "Schema time" incorporates information about **data invariants** (types of each variable, levels of categorical variables, summary statistics for continuous variables) and the **model type**.
+2. "Schema time" incorporates information about **data invariants** (types of each variable, levels of categorical variables, summary statistics for continuous variables) and the overall structure of the **data**, during the invocation of `schema`.
+3. "Semantics time" incorporates information about the **model type (context)**, and custom terms, during the call to `apply_schema`.
-3. "Data time" when the actual data values themselves are available.
+4. "Data time" when the actual data values themselves are available.

 For in-memory (columnar) tables, there is not much difference between "data time" and "schema time" in practice, but in principle it's important to distinguish between these when dealing with truly streaming data, or large data stores where calculating invariants of the data may be expensive.

-### Syntax time
+### Syntax time (`@formula`)

 The `@formula` macro does syntactic transformations of the formula expression.
 At this point, _only_ the expression itself is available, and there's no way to